 Our Hike To The Grand Canyon's West Exit

-A splendid, sunny Saturday, October 18, 2025.
+A splendid, sunny Saturday, October 18, 2025, a few days after I entered my nineties.

-Hiking with me, fellow lovers of the Grand Canyon and my essential support, Mrill Ingram (relation) and Missy Rigg (both hiking companions over decades).
+Hiking with me: fellow lovers of the Grand Canyon and my essential support, Mrill Ingram (relation) and Missy Rigg (both hiking companions over decades).

-Just upstream from Pearce Ferry river trip take-out, this butte is a natural to be recognized, preferably with a name from the Southern Paiute, something like She Says So Long, or Come Back, or You Go We Stand...
+Just upstream from Pearce Ferry river trip take-out, this butte is a natural to be recognized as a river trip's end ... my hope is that it will be granted a name from the Southern Paiute, something like She Says So Long, or Farewell- Come Back, or You Go We Stand...We started our walk by parking at the river trip take-out lot, and hiking east.

 We tried to stay near the river at first.
 However, the silt flats between the river and the red line (our return route) have been colonized by tamarisk, so the open spaces between the live ones are usually covered by the long branches of those dead and fallen.
 My and the Canyon's friend, Tom Martin (of River Runners for Wilderness), says theres a trail through the wilds of tamarisk and little pits of eroded silt, but not for me this day.

 We couldnt get down to the river in this stretch, either.
-So we wound our way among the tamarisk; the land flat, but still a treacherous footing.
+So we wound our way among the tamarisk; the land flat, but still treacherous footing.
 Nicer if it had all been like this:The sun in front of us, the western ridges of the Canyon were still dark-shadowed.

 We did not forget, even in this most empyrean of canyons, that we were hiking on No Kings Day (Mrill, me, Missy):

-I am standing at 3.
+From above, here is the high-flying googlemap view of those cliffs and whats above and behind them: I am standing at 3.
 1 is between the Westernmost High Point (Chuarumpeak Point*, or the dragonhead) and Dry Canyon running down to the Colorado at River Mile 265.
-2 sits on the Sanup Plateau rim just above the pictured cliffs.
-South of the river, the Hualapai lands are on the right, the Park on the left.
-The east-west upper green line is the Park boundary, crossing the river above 3.
+2 sits on that Sanup Plateau rim just above the pictured cliffs.
+South of the river, the Hualapai lands are on the right of the north-south green boundary, the Park on the left.
+The east-west upper green line is the Park boundary, at She Who Waves Farewell after crossing the river above 3.

 No comments: